woocommerce/woocommerce/settings-api-docs/locations.md

 * _description_: A human readable description.
 This is a translated string that can be used in the UI.
 Optional.

 Any other fields passed will be stripped out before the JSON response is sent back to the client.

+Locations with type 'page' can also have an associated set of 'groups' which are sub sections/pages.
+See [groups.md](groups.md).
+Pages will return an array of groups in their response.

 ## Registering a Location